 10. Market and Capital Demand

 From what we’ve seen in history, when the economy is doing well, consumers tend to purchase more goods (like cars).
 When the demand for these goods increases, the demand for credit increases.
-This can cause lending rates to increase as a result.
+This can cause lending rates on credit union auto loans to increase as a result.

 11. Monetary Policy